elcascavel/tecaa/content/en/docs/guides/examples.md

   robots: "" # custom robot tags (optional)
 ---

-The **Understandable** principle helps make websites easier to read, navigate, and interact with for all users — especially those with disabilities or cognitive challenges.
+The **Understandable** principle helps make websites easy to read, use, and interact with — especially for people with disabilities or learning challenges.

-Here are two real-world examples showing how this principle is followed well and where it can be improved:
+Let’s look at two real websites.
+One does an excellent job.
+The other has room for improvement.

 ---

 ## ✅ Good Example: [IKEA – ikea.com](https://www.ikea.com/)

 IKEA’s website follows the Understandable principle in several ways:

-- **Readable Text**: Uses simple, plain language and avoids technical jargon.
+-	**Clear Language**: The site uses simple words and avoids complex terms.
-- **Predictable Navigation**: Menus are consistent across pages, and labels are clear and intuitive.
+-	**Easy Navigation**: Menus look and work the same across all pages.
-- **Input Assistance**: Forms for checkout and search include clear instructions, and errors are easy to understand and fix.
+-	**Helpful Forms**: Search and checkout forms give clear instructions and show easy-to-understand error messages.

 📌 **Why it works**:
-> The design is minimal and content is clearly structured.
-Users with assistive technologies can navigate efficiently, and new users can understand the site without needing a guide.
+> The design is clean, and the content is well-organized.
+People using screen readers or visiting the site for the first time can understand how it works without help.

 ---

 ## ❌ Bad Example: [European Parliament – europarl.europa.eu](https://www.europarl.europa.eu/portal/en)

-Despite its importance, the European Parliament website has been criticized for lacking accessibility:
+Despite its importance, the European Parliament website does not follow the Understandable principle well.
+Here are the problems:
+- **Too Much Content**: Some pages are crowded and hard to read.

-- **Overwhelming Layout**: Too much content on some pages, making it hard to follow.
+- **Unclear Layout**: Menus and page designs change, making it hard to find things.
-- **Inconsistent Design**: Elements and menu layouts vary between pages, making navigation unpredictable.
-- **Limited Input Guidance**: Forms lack clear instructions and error messages, making interaction harder for screen reader users and people with cognitive disabilities.
+- **Poor Form Help**: Forms do not explain what to do.
+Error messages are not clear.

 📌 **Why it fails**:
-> A 2022 accessibility audit gave it a low score (55.8/100), citing poor navigation for screen readers and an inconsistent user experience across pages.
+> A 2022 audit gave it a low score of 55.8 out of 100.
+It’s hard to use with a screen reader, and the design changes too much from page to page.

 ---

 ## 🧠 Why Examples Matter

-Seeing good and bad implementations helps us better understand how small choices in design and language can significantly affect accessibility.

-> The goal is not just to meet WCAG standards, but to create a genuinely inclusive and easy-to-use experience for all users.
+Good and bad examples help us see how small design choices can make a big difference.
+The goal isn’t just to meet rules.
+It’s to make websites truly easy for everyone to use.

 ---